Asia-Pacific Journal of Oncology

 37. Allard B, Turcotte M, Stagg J: Targeting CD73 and downstream adenosine receptor signaling in triple-negative breast cancer.
 Expert Opin Ther Targets 2014, 18(8): 863-881.

-38. Hou Y, Nitta H, Wei L et al: Evaluation of immune reaction and PD-L1 expression using multiplex immunohistochemistry in HER2-positive breast cancer: the association with response to anti-HER2 neoadjuvant therapy.
+38. Hou Y, Nitta H, Wei L, Banks PM, Parwani AV, Li Z: Evaluation of immune reaction and PD-L1 expression using multiplex immunohistochemistry in HER2-positive breast cancer: the association with response to anti-HER2 neoadjuvant therapy.
 Clin Breast Cancer 2018, 18(2): e237-e244.

 39. Sasidharan Nair V, Elkord E: Immune checkpoint inhibitors in cancer therapy: a focus on T-regulatory cells.
 Immunol Cell Biol 2018, 96(1): 21-33.